Q: I think I’m an empathetic leader, but is there a limit to empathy?

 Empathy in every circumstance demands trade-offs

-The more empathy is devoted to one person the less can be afforded to another, and that can worsen situations.
-In this study, researchers examined the trade-offs associated with work and personal empathetic behaviours.
-People who reported workplace behaviours such as taking “time to listen to coworkers’ problems and worries” and helping “others who have heavy workloads” felt less capable of connecting with their families.
+The more empathy is devoted to one person, the less can be afforded to another, which can worsen situations.
+In this study, researchers examined the trade-offs associated with work and personal, empathetic behaviours.
+People who reported workplace behaviours such as taking “time to listen to coworkers’ problems and worries” and helping “others with heavy workloads” felt less capable of connecting with their families.
 They felt emotionally drained and burdened by work-related demands.

-Coupled with the previous point, it’s easy to see how empathy toward insiders—say, people in our families, our teams or in our organisations—can limit our capacity to empathise with people outside our immediate circles.
+Coupled with the previous point, it’s easy to see how empathy toward insiders—say, people in our families, teams or organisations—can limit our capacity to empathise with people outside our immediate circles.

 Empathy is exhausting

-As with any cognitive task that requires processing lots of information, empathy takes up mental resources, and excessive empathy can result in the prioritisation of someone else’s feelings and needs over your own.
-Perhaps it’s no surprise that jobs that routinely require empathy, such as health and human service, customer service or charity work are often most at risk of “compassion fatigue”, an acute inability to empathise that’s driven by stress and burnout.
+As with any cognitive task that requires processing lots of information, empathy takes up mental resources, and excessive empathy can result in prioritising someone else’s feelings and needs over your own.
+Perhaps it’s no surprise that jobs that routinely require empathy, such as health and human service, customer service or charity work, are often at risk of “compassion fatigue”, an acute inability to empathise driven by stress and burnout.

 Be rational and compassionate

 Your role as a leader is to understand your team's pain but not to feel it.
-Try to contextualise complaints or negative feedback to offer objective direction and to maintain a rational perspective.
+Try contextualising complaints or negative feedback to offer objective direction and maintain a rational perspective.